rayray1/employee-management-app/README.md

-# CRUD-Web-App
-A CRUD (Create, Read, Update, Delete) employee management web app using Flask, a microframework for Python.
+﻿A CRUD (Create, Read, Update, Delete) employee management web app using Flask, a microframework for Python.